cylcharles/tensorflow_exercise/README.md

 # tensorflow_exercise
-Using Tensorflow to do exercise
+Using Tensorflow to do exercise.